interstateone/LLDBWrapper/README.md

 Lessons from History
 --------------------
--	I have tried to generate SWIG-like C API from C++ source code, but I realised it require too much work and Swift compiler is not stable enough yet.
+-	I have tried to generate SWIG-like C API from C++ source code, but I realised it requires too much work and Swift compiler is not stable enough yet.
 I don't have such time.
-DO NOT TRY THIS AT HOME EVER AGAIN.
+DO NOT TRY THIS AT HOME EVER AGAIN unless you have enough idle time.
+(I wasted about 3 weeks and finally abandoned the approach --- failure)